petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-bar-suggestions/configuring-search-bar-suggestions.md

 ### Configuring the Suggestions Service Access Policy

+[Service Access Policies](../../../installation-and-upgrades/securing-liferay/securing-web-services/setting-service-access-policies.md#understanding-service-access-policies) control access to Liferay's services.
+The policy for search bar suggestions is enabled by default, allowing unauthenticated users to access the REST service endpoint that returns the suggestions.
+In short, it enables search bar suggestions for guest users as they type in the search bar.

+To configure the Service Access Policy,

+1. Open the Global Menu &rarr; Control Panel &rarr; Service Access Policy (in the Security section).

+1. Click the _SEARCH_SUGGESTIONS_ entry.

-If you disable the SAP, guests will not see suggestions
+If you disable the policy, guests will not see suggestions, even if suggestions is enabled in the widget configuration.

 ### Configuring the Suggestions REST Endpoint

+The ability to call the REST endpoint that provides the Search Bar Suggestions functionality can be disabled if necessary, using System or Instance Settings.

+To configure the Search Suggestions endpoint,

+1. Go to System or Instance Settings in the Global Menu &rarr; Control Panel &rarr; Configuration section.

+1. In the Platform &rarr; Search category, open the Search Suggestions entry.

+1. There's just one setting: Enabled.

+When disabled, no calls to the required endpoint can be made: thus, none of the other configurations for Search Bar Suggestions are taken into consideration.
+In fact, the Search Bar Widget configuration will not display the Search Bar Suggestions settings.
+The feature is entirely disabled throughout the system or instance.

 ### Configuring Suggestions with the Search Bar

-You can configure Search Bar Suggestions defaults at the System and Instance [scope](../../../system-administration/configuring-liferay/understanding-configuration-scope.md).
+Most configuration of Search Bar Suggestions will occur at the widget scope.
+In addition to the Search Bar widget's configuration, you can configure the Search Bar Suggestions defaults at the System and Instance [scope](../../../system-administration/configuring-liferay/understanding-configuration-scope.md).

 ![Configure Search Bar Suggestions at the Instance or System scope.](./configuring-search-bar-suggestions/images/03.png)

-Enable or disable Search Bar Suggestions at the System, Instance, or Widget [scope](../../../system-administration/configuring-liferay/understanding-configuration-scope.md):
+It's important to understand what happens when you enable or disable Search Bar Suggestions at the System, Instance, or Widget [scope](../../../system-administration/configuring-liferay/understanding-configuration-scope.md):

 * If Search Bar Suggestions is disabled in System Settings, the default for all Instances is _disabled_.
 * If Search Bar Suggestions is disabled in Instance Settings, the Suggestions settings don't appear in the Search Bar widget configuration.
 * If Search Bar Suggestions is enabled in Instance Settings, it can still be disabled in the Search Bar widget configuration.

-The other settings work according to Liferay's [configuration scope paradigm](../../../system-administration/configuring-liferay/understanding-configuration-scope.md): settings at higher scopes like System and Instance set the defaults, whereas the more granular scope overrides those defaults (like the Widget scope).
+The other settings work according to Liferay's [configuration scope paradigm](../../../system-administration/configuring-liferay/understanding-configuration-scope.md): settings at higher scopes like System and Instance set the defaults, whereas the more granular Widget scope can override those defaults.